samuelc024/workshops/README.md

 - **Language & Libraries**: Python was used with libraries such as `Pandas`, `NumPy`, `Scikit-learn`, and `XGBoost` for data processing and modeling. `Matplotlib` and `Seaborn` supported result visualization.
 - **Data Handling**:
-  - The original dataset contains over 74 million records, so a 1% stratified subsample was used for efficient experimentation.
   - Cleaning involved removing extreme demand outliers and filling missing values with defaults (e.g., 0 for returns).
 - **Feature Engineering**:
   - Lag-based features like previous week’s demand (`Lag1_Demanda`) were introduced to capture temporal trends.